dobladov/last-moment/README.md

 # Last Moment

-Small plugin for [Totem](https://wiki.gnome.org/Apps/Videos) that saves the last time position of your videos
+Plugin for [Totem](https://wiki.gnome.org/Apps/Videos) that saves the last time position of your videos

 ## Install